boldflight/BibleConverter/test_EPUB/output/mic.md

 how Balaam son of Beor responded to him.
 Recall how you journeyed from Shittim to Gilgal, so you might acknowledge that the Lord has treated you fairly.”

+[6] With what should I enter the Lord’s presence?
 With what should I bow before the sovereign God?
 Should I enter his presence with burnt offerings, with year-old calves?